jkphl/clear-architecture/README.md

 ![Dependency inversion by using an interface / abstract service class](https://cdn.rawgit.com/jkphl/clear-architecture/b1d9d3f2/images/clear-architecture-dependency-inversion.svg)

+### Decoupling & Dependency Injection

+In general, avoid tight coupling between components and prefer abstractions / [interfaces] over concrete implementations, enabling [polymorphism] and making your application a lot better testable.
+You will always have to deal with object instantiation and global entities at some point, but try to limit their occurrences and manage them smartly.
+Some type of [Dependency Injection] mechanism might be of great help, but please consider the [possible drawbacks][Dependency Injection drawbacks] as well.

 ### Naming conventions

 The following special components (and their files) must be named after their role: